bdqnghi/Soot-Tutorial/README.md

 ## Installation

-My suggestion is not to download Soot and FlowDroid separatedly as it will introduce a lot of inconsistencies betwween the versions.
+My suggestion is not to download Soot and FlowDroid separately as it will introduce a lot of inconsistencies between the versions.

 Instead, using the prebuilt soot-infoflow-cmd-jar-with-dependencies.jar, which has been packaged all of the necessary .jar files (soot + flowdroid) into one single bundle, which will make your life easier https://github.com/secure-software-engineering/FlowDroid/releases/download/v2.6.1/soot-infoflow-cmd-jar-with-dependencies.jar.